!! Stop Press !!

 • Back setback: 8.6m required; 5.65m requested

-This isn't what the new OCP intended - Have your say, Get Involved!
+This wasn't what the new OCP intended - Have your say, Get Involved!

 Send us your comments

-Our Comments: The following are core problems with the 50 Government St proposal:
+Our Comments: The following were the core problems with the rejected 50 Government St proposal:

-• The extreme variances requested by the developer make a mockery of the OCP.
-A core objective of the new OCP is to end spot zoning; however, this proposal continues past practices by requesting major variances in four key areas.
+• The extreme variances requested by the developer made a mockery of the OCP.
+The proposal continued past practices by requesting major variances in four key areas.

-• The architects listing of how feedback has been incorporated is misleading see comments (starting on Page 4 of letter)
+• The architect’s listing of how feedback was been incorporated was misleading see comments (starting on Page 4 of letter).

-• The November 2025 proposal for 50 Government St is the ninth version of plans publicized by the proponent OEZA Developments and the eighth submission to the City of Victoria.
-Every version including the current submission remains out of compliance and continues to disregard clear City and Council guidance.
+• The January 2026 proposal for 50 Government St was the tenth version of plans publicized by the proponent OEZA Developments and the ninth submission to the City of Victoria.
+Every version, including this submission, was out of compliance and continued to disregard clear City and Council guidance.

-• Repeated non-compliant submissions waste staff time, Council resources, and taxpayer dollars.
+• Repeated non-compliant submissions wasted staff time, Council resources, and taxpayer dollars.

-• Community members have been disenfranchised by repeated, non-consultative submissions that prioritize developer profit over neighbourhood well-being.
+• Community members have been disenfranchised by repeated, non-consultative submissions that prioritized developer profit over neighbourhood well-being.

-• The current application challenges the City’s commitment to applying the OCP consistently and transparently.
+• The current application challenged the City’s commitment to applying the OCP consistently and transparently.

-• The building’s scale, height, and placement significantly harm neighbour privacy and are incompatible with the surrounding heritage context.
+• The building’s scale, height, and placement would have significantly harmed neighbours’ privacy and were incompatible with the surrounding heritage context.

-• Visual materials presented in the proposal are misleading and understate the impact on adjacent heritage homes.
+• Visual materials presented in the proposal were misleading and understated the impact on adjacent heritage homes.

 Background Information